tsawler/goblender-docs/prefs.md

 </div>

-The Preferenceas menu on the left side of the dashboard has nine items:
+The Preferences menu on the left side of the dashboard has nine items:

 1. General preferences - these are general settings for the entire site, and include mail server settings, fonts and colours, and many other options.
 1. Blog Preferences - settings for the blog and blog posts.